lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-histograms.rst

 .. figure:: /_static/portal-howto-plots-histogram-1d.png
 	:name: Howto_Histogram_1d.png
-	:alt: Screenshot of the 1-d histogram of g-magnitudes in the selectred region, obtained by executing an ADQL query.
+	:alt: Screenshot of the 1-d histogram of g-magnitudes in the selected region, obtained by executing an ADQL query.

 Figure 1:  screenshot of the 1-d histogram of g-magnitudes of extended objects in the selected region, obtained by executing an ADQL query.